coh516/elohim-date/README.md

 # warning

-This clock is the root of all language.
-A preamble to the book of its time.
-It is strictly for those that fear God and uphold the vegan oath of Elohim.
-The code prohibits consumption or usage of earth as technology: animal / insect / sea salt / root vegetables / mushrooms / most fermentations and inorganic chemicals.
+The code prohibits consumption or usage of earth: animal / insect / sea salt / root vegetables / mushrooms / most fermentations and inorganic biologics and chemicals.

-By reading on to the next section it is understood that the previous conditions are met.

-# how to read torah.
-An intro to the cipher.
+# How to read torah cipher.
+The story of how 0 turns into 1.

 -   אם
 -   אני ממ